-This is to facilitate and provide a space for discussions and exchanges of dialogues and views on issues of importance especially in regard to social and environmental issues both in Thailand and the Mekong region, thus not only helping connect the dots as wished, but also forging understanding among the public and the parties concerned, encouraging them to find a common ground and seek solutions together.
+This is to facilitate and provide a space for discussions and exchanges of dialogues and views on issues of importance especially in regard to social and environmental issues both in Thailand and the Mekong region, thus not only helping connect the dots, but also forging understanding among the public and the parties concerned, encouraging them to find a common ground and seek solutions together.

 This has resulted in the ban on uses, sales, as well as imports of the chemicals to the country, starting from June 1 onwards, with the deadline to clear all stocks in the market, worth billions of baht, set at the end of this month.